FranciscoAT/saltyboy/docs/setup.md

         - `make docker-up` --> Runs Bot & Web service.
         - Note: You may also want to use `docker-build` to rebuild the containers provided any code changes exist.

+### Twitch IRC

+In order for the Bot to connect ot the Twitch IRC you'll want to create a Twitch OAuth token.
+Go to https://twitchapp.com/tmi/ to generate your token.
+Ensure that the value you put for `OAUTH_TOKEN` in your `.env` file is of the form `oauth:<your_token_here>`.